Longyearbyen Svalbard, Norway Travel Guide

 Drivers must be at least 21 years old and hold a valid driving's license from the home country.
 An International Driving Permit (IDP) might be useful.

-Always prioritize safety and local guidance when traveling outside town boundaries.
+Always prioritize safety and local guidance when traveling in the countryside boundaries.
 Independent go outside the "safety zone" is strongly discouraged.

 Immigration procedures for cruise passengers happen typically via the cruise line or upon initial entry to the Schengen Area.